Usageο

 ampcombi parse_tables \

---path_list path_to_sample_1_tool_1.csv path_to_sample_1_tool_2.txt \
+--path_list <path/to/sample_1_tool_1>.csv <path/to/sample_1_tool_2>.txt \

 --sample_list sample_1 \